MarkSFrancis/office-days/README.md

 npm run db:migrate
 ```

-This project uses [Drizzle ORM](https://orm.drizzle.team/), so you get all the goodies that come with Drizzle by default, including a PostgreSQL client that you can use to browse the database.
+This project uses [Drizzle ORM](https://orm.drizzle.team/) with [Drizzle Kit](https://orm.drizzle.team/docs/kit-overview), so you get all the goodies that come with Drizzle by default, including [Drizzle Studio](https://orm.drizzle.team/drizzle-studio/overview).

 ```sh
 npm run db studio
 ```

+You can find more Drizzle Kit commands via [the docs](https://orm.drizzle.team/docs/kit-overview)

 ## Deployment